 (3) Violation of this division shall be considered a Class A violation as defined by Oregon Revised Statues.
 Code Enforcement may forgo the violation and pursue criminal charges through the District Attorney’s office at their discretion.

-(B) Public nuisance.
+(B) Public nuisance

 (1) A dog is a public nuisance if it: